 The Colorado High Country is known for bursting in color in mid-July to early August.
 The best way to enjoy the array of wildflowers is on a peaceful hike.
 Right across from Winter Park Resort is access to the Jim Creek Trail.
 The hike is moderate, but if you’d like a more leisurely stroll, here are some other recommendations.
 Getting to know the Jim Creek Trail will also be awesome for winter prep, as you can take a snowshoe tour when it is covered in snow and take sweet before and after shots!
 And if the whole 6.6 miles is too much, just take in as much as you want on this out and back trail before heading back to the Village for lunch.
 And if you are looking for even more on trail adventures, check out Rocky Mountain National Park.

-3. Take a Summit to Base Tour
+3. Take a bike tour

 4. Explore the Fraser River Trail